Prevention Plus+: Darrell Hammond documentary at Playhouse

 For Darrell Hammond, Saturday Night Live funny man, life has not been all laughs.
 He suffers from complex trauma resulting from emotional injuries he sustained in a dysfunctional childhood at the hands of his parents.
 He tried drinking, drugs, self-harm and other methods of coping before being successfully diagnosed and treated for trauma.
 Finally, a doctor explained that there wasn’t anything wrong with him.
 He was the way he was because of something that happened to him.

 Cracked Up is sponsored by the Ridgefield Prevention Council and is showing at the Ridgefield Playhouse Oct.
-23 at 7 p.m. with a community discussion following hosted by Laura Babala, LCSW, CYT and Kathy Hayes-Bloch, LCSW and certified trauma-sensitive meditation teacher.
+23 at 7 p.m. with a community discussion following and hosted by Laura Babala, LCSW, CYT, and Kathy Hayes-Bloch, LCSW and certified trauma-sensitive meditation teacher.

 Laura Babala, LCSW